hapax/hapax.github.io/assets/benford.md

 decrease roughly as $1/k$ with $k$ examples.
 So the general strategy for variance reduction is to factorise into things we have seen before.
+We can even use these data points to explicitly generate our estimates by geometric averaging.

 For instance, if $e^Z$ is the population of Chile, I can factor it into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.
 But this is likely to *increase* the error, since I know less about provinces of Chile than I do about Chile compared to other countries.
+I have many more data points for countries than for

 <!-- For instance, if $e^Z$ is the population of Chile, I can factor it
 into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.